Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-05-13-how-to-apache-server-to-rewrite-urls.md

 ```
 If mod_rewrite is not listed, you'll need to enable it in your Apache configuration file.

 3. Check the server error log: The internal server error may be caused by another issue that is unrelated to the .htaccess file.
-Check the server error log for more information about the error.
+Check the server error logs for finding out more information about the error.
 The error log can usually be found in the Apache logs directory (e.g. /var/log/apache2/error.log).

 Usually, you will find the answer in the 3rd step.
 So, in my setup, I got this error by checking `/var/log/apache2/error.log`